 As with everything I do, see what you have in the cupboard, fridge or freezer and add whatever you think will taste good.

-I popped a small dish of this into the freezer last night to see what it would be like.
+I was intriqued to see if chow mein would freeze, so I popped a small dish of this into the freezer last night to see what it would be like.
 I’ve just defrosted it, heated it, and tried it.
 Success, those delicate little bean sprouts survived!

 This means that chow mein would make a great home made ready meal for those days you don’t want to cook.
 I’ve also enjoyed tis cold, for lunch, the next day To be truthful, I couldn’t be bothered to heat it up, but it was really tasty cold, so could be used in a packed lunch for something different as well.

 - 150 g beansprouts 50p/400g, 19p